+35725368683

 The executor/administrator will notify the Inland Revenue that a probate/ administration procedure has started.

 After opening a file, the Inland Revenue will ascertain if the deceased owed any tax.
-The executor/ administrator will need to pay any pending tax from the estate.
+The executor/ administrator must pay any pending tax from the estate.

 If the deceased was a tax resident of Cyprus, what must be done is to file (if these had not been filed by the deceased) Income Tax Declarations for at least 3 to 6 years until the date of death.